Russia's war spurs corporate exodus, exposes business risks

 Lego, Ford and Volkswagen Group said they would make millions of dollars in charitable donations to support Ukrainian refugees.

-Associated Press writers Matt O’Brien in Providence, Rhode Island; Danica Kirka in London; Ken Sweet in New York; Michael Liedtke in San Ramon, California; and Jan M. Olsen in Copenhagen, Denmark, contributed.
+Associated Press writers Matt O’Brien in Providence, Rhode Island; Danica Kirka in London; Tali Arbel and Ken Sweet in New York; Michael Liedtke in San Ramon, California; and Jan M. Olsen in Copenhagen, Denmark, contributed.

 Follow AP’s coverage of the tensions between Russia and Ukraine at https://apnews.com/hub/russia-ukraine.
 Follow Kelvin Chan on Twitter at https://www.twitter.com/chanman.